The male zebra finch creates a unique song by drawing inspiration from its parent or tutor

 These finches have a relatively short lifespan of about two to three years on average.
 Because of predation, disease, or accidents, many of them die within the first year of their lives.
 When they’re in human care, however, the average lifespan is five to seven years.

-While it’s not known how many of these finches remain in its wild habitat, population numbers appear to be fairly stable.View all 13 animals that start with Z
+While it’s not known how many of these finches remain in their wild habitat, population numbers appear to be fairly stable.View all 14 animals that start with Z

 Zebra Finch FAQs (Frequently Asked Questions)